All Episodes

 If you are a liberal, you can pretty much get away with anything.

-The media mob, and pretty much all of them, with the exception of like my show and a few others.
+The media mob, pretty much all of them, with the exception of like my show and a few others.

-And they went out there and they peddled a narrative, a false narrative of Donald Trump and Russia colluding, and we now know that the basis of the FISA application that Hillary Clinton, they use Hillary Clinton's bought and paid for dirty disinformation of ironically, of all things Russian dossier.
+And we now know that the basis of this FISA application, that Hillary Clinton, they used Hillary Clinton's bought and paid for dirty disinformation, ironically, of all things, Russian dossier.

 Okay.

-Well, none of it was verified, and we now know none of it was verifiable, and we now know uh it was unverifiable because they've the lies in it have been debunked.
+And we now know it was unverifiable because the lies in it have been debunked.

 Then you have Paul Manafort.